kezouke/ReProcess/README.md

 ----

-ReProcess is an open-source system designed for the easy management of Git Python repositories.
+ReProcess (`Re` stands for `Repository`) is an open-source system designed for the easy processing and analyzing of Git Python repositories.

 ----